franciscorafart/wordCombinationChallenge/README.md

 # Word Combination Challenge
-A word combination challenge for a job application.
-Here are the instructions:

 You're given a vector of vectors of words, e.g.:
 [['quick', 'lazy'], ['brown', 'black', 'grey'], ['fox', 'dog']].